erpnet/ErpNet.FP/README.md

 * bg.in.isl - "operator" : "1", "operatorPassword": "1"

 # Source Code
-To compile and run the source code, you will need .Net Core 3.0 Preview 6 SDK.
+To compile and run the source code, you will need .Net Core 3.0 Preview 7 SDK.
-As IDE for Windows, you can use Visual Studio 2019, version 16.2 Preview 2 or newer.
+As IDE for Windows, you can use Visual Studio 2019, version 16.3 Preview 1 or newer.
-For macOS, you can use Visual Studio for Mac 8.2 Preview.
+For macOS, you can use Visual Studio for Mac 8.3 Preview 1 or newer.

 # License
 "Simplified BSD License" or "FreeBSD License", see [LICENSE.txt]